 Mount Emei is a must-visit destination when you’re visiting Chengdu.
 It is one of the Four Sacred Buddhist Mountains of China.
 It is the location of the very first Buddhist temple built in China in the first century C.E.
 The mountain has numerous temples and monasteries built during the Tang dynasty, making Mount Emei one of the top destinations for Buddhist pilgrims.

 After the trip to Mount Emei, you should take the Leshan bullet train to go to one of the most important sites for Buddhists in the world, the Leshan Giant Buddha.
 The Giant Buddha was listed as a World Natural & Cultural Heritage Site by UNESCO in 1996, along with Mount Emei.
-The place holds important significance to Buddhists around the world.
-It is the world’s largest Buddha statue.
-The Giant Buddha was carved from the Lingyun Mountain, and there is a saying amongst the locals: “The mountain is a Buddha and the Buddha is a mountain.”
+The place holds important significance to Buddhists around the world as it is the world’s largest Buddha statue.
+The Giant Buddha was carved from the Lingyun Mountain, and there is a saying amongst the locals: “The mountain is a Buddha, and the Buddha is a mountain.”

-The Wuhou temple is the most remarkable bit of the Wuhou Memorial Temple.
-It highlights Zhuge Liang’s wisdom and intelligence with a study, a guest room, a bell tower and a drum tower standing opposite each other.
+The Wuhou Temple is the most remarkable bit of the Wuhou Memorial Temple.
+It highlights Zhuge Liang’s wisdom and intelligence with a study, a guest room, and a bell tower and a drum tower standing opposite each other.